 - Records of immunizations (alternative and home-schooled students only)

-- A Minnesota Department of Education (MDE) PSEO Notice of Student Registration form.
-Parts 1 and 2 of the form must be completed and signed.
+- A Minnesota Department of Education (MDE) PSEO Notice of Student Registration Form - PDF version or Word version - Parts 1 and 2 of the form must be completed and signed.

 - Transcripts of previously completed college-level coursework (College in the Schools, Advanced Placement, International Baccalaureate, PSEO at another institution, etc.)